Interpol respond to claim Peter Hook once applied to become their bassist

-Interpol guitarist Daniel Kessler has responded to Peter Hook‘s past claim that he applied to become the band’s new bassist following the departure of Carlos Dengler.
+Daniel Kessler has responded to Peter Hook‘s past claim that he applied to become Interpol‘s new bassist following the departure of Carlos Dengler.

 Dengler departed the NYC indie outfit back in 2010, having been a member since the group’s formation in 1997.
 Interpol continued as a trio, though their live shows feature additional touring musicians.